 I created a webpage to give visitors the two newsletter options:

-A More Intentional Sign-Up Process
+More Intentional Sign-Ups

-You might even get a pop-up window asking you to sign-up.
+You might even get a pop-up window.

-I used to do these tactics too.
+I had used these tactics in the past.

-As I transitioned towards authentic marketing, I decided that I want my audience to want my emails, not forcing it on them.
+As I came to terms with authentic marketing, I decided that I want my audience to want my emails, rather than forcing it on them.

 So I took off the email opt-in box from my homepage.

 No more pop-up windows.
 No more opt-in boxes.

 Keep the Newsletters Simple

 What about all the work you put into your freebies?That e-book that you worked hard to create?
 Publish it on Amazon Kindle.

-Be sought-after, rather than just tolerated.
+Be sought-after, rather than tolerated.

 Let’s do marketing that is sought-after and enjoyed, rather than mildly-annoying and merely tolerated.

-Build an audience of true fans, and a business you can really love.
+You will build an audience of true fans, and a business you can really love.

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.

 All content on this website is Creative Commons CC0 license -- No Rights Reserved.
 Feel free to use or repurpose it however you like!